Efficient flexible boundary conditions for long dislocations: Construction of

-In the final third step we need to build the low-rank representation.
+In the final step, \textbf{Step\;3}, we need to build the low-rank representations \eqref{eq:impl.low-rank_format} for all admissible matrix blocks $t\times s$ from the partition $P$.
 In principle, this could be achieved by computing the SVD of every block $t \times s$.
-However, this requires to diagonalize a matrix and, additionally, all the values of the matrix must be computed.
-A more efficient way to compute low-rank approximations of the block matrices is the CUR decomposition given by
+However, this requires to diagonalize a matrix and, additionally, all the values of the matrix block must be computed.
+A more efficient way to compute low-rank approximations of the block matrices is the CUR (also: CGR) decomposition \citep{goreinov_theory_1997} given by

-where $I,J$ are well-chosen index sets of length $k$.
+where $I,J$ are well-chosen subsets of the index sets $t,s$ of length $k$.
 The best approximation, which is not too far from the SVD approximation, is attained when the absolute value of the determinant of $(\widetilde{\uuG}{}^\pipl)^{t \times s}_{I,J}$ is maximal over all possible $I$'s and $J$'s \citep{goreinov_theory_1997}.
 What makes CUR attractive is its composition of matrices which are formed from rows and columns of the original matrix $(\widetilde{\uuG}{}^\pipl)^{t \times s}$, and so there exist fast algorithms to compute it.
-Here, we use the adaptive cross approximation \citep[ACA,][]{bebendorf_approximation_2000} which iteratively performs the rank-1 update \footnote{we iteratively cross out the $i_k$-th row and the $j_k$-th column of $(\uuG^\pipl)^{t \times s}$}
+Here, we use the adaptive cross approximation \citep[ACA,][]{bebendorf_approximation_2000} which, starting from $\uuR^0 = (\uuG^\pipl)^{t \times s}$, iteratively subtracts a rank-1 matrix from the remainder $\uuR^k$ as follows \footnote{we iteratively cross out the $i_k$-th row and the $j_k$-th column of $(\uuG^\pipl)^{t \times s}$}